GemTalk/Rowan/README.md

 git clone git@github.com:GemTalk/Rowan.git
 ```

 If you have already performed the clone, and are re-installing Rowan in a new GemStone extent, do a "git pull origin master" before running the install.
-Alternately you may use the "Pull from Git" menu item in Jadeite.

 Start topaz, and enter the GemStone parameters for login.
-If you are new to GemStone, see the [Topaz User's Guide](https://downloads.gemtalksystems.com/docs/GemStone64/3.3.x/GS64-Topaz-3.3/1-Tutorial.htm#pgfId-1069219)
+If you are new to GemStone, see the [Topaz User's Guide](https://downloads.gemtalksystems.com/docs/GemStone64/3.7.x/GS64-Topaz-3.7/1-Tutorial.htm#pgfId-1069219)

-The script logs in as SystemUser and DataCurator.
+The following script logs in as SystemUser and DataCurator.
 Ensure that the passwords for these users are set to the default.

 ```
-input $ROWAN_PROJECTS_HOME/Rowan/platforms/gemstone/topaz/3.2.15/install.tpz
+input $ROWAN_PROJECTS_HOME/Rowan/bin/installRowanV1.topaz
 ```